pinktaty/Literalura/README.md

 - `./src/main/java/com.pinktaty.literalura/model/Book.java`: JPA entity that allows mapping of books to a database table.
 - `./src/main/java/com.pinktaty.literalura/model/AuthorRecord.java`: Record class used for representing author data received in JSON format using JsonAlias.
 - `./src/main/java/com.pinktaty.literalura/model/Author.java`: JPA entity that allows mapping of authors to a database table.
-- `./src/main/java/com.pinktaty.literalura/model/Library.java`: Spring service class that encapsulates the business logic of the app.
+- `./src/main/java/com.pinktaty.literalura/model/Library.java`: Spring component that encapsulates the business logic of the app.

 #### Service
 - `./src/main/java/com/pinktaty/literalura/service/Api.java`: Class that connects with the Gutendex API and receives its response.